project-copacetic/copacetic/website/docs/quick-start.md

     2024/01/22 23:32:54 [notice] 1#1: getrlimit(RLIMIT_NOFILE): 1048576:1048576
     2024/01/22 23:32:54 [notice] 1#1: start worker processes
     ```
-   You can stop the container by opening a new shell instance and running: `docker stop nginx-test`
+   You can stop the container by opening a new shell instance and running: `docker stop test`

 6. You can inspect the structure of the patched image with `docker history` to see the new patch layer appended to the image:

     ```bash
-    $ docker history docker.io/library/nginx:1.21.6-patched
+    $ docker history $IMAGE-patched
     IMAGE          CREATED              CREATED BY                                      SIZE      COMMENT
     262dacfeb193   About a minute ago   mount / from exec sh -c apt install --no-ins…   41.1MB    buildkit.exporter.image.v0
     <missing>      20 months ago        /bin/sh -c #(nop)  CMD ["nginx" "-g" "daemon…   0B